BarkingBad/coinbase-spark/readme.md

 spark.stop()
 ```

-If one start new query and accidentally lose the reference for it before stopping (e.g. python interpreter will fail on some instruction before stopping), he/she should kill spark session by explicitly calling `spark.stop()` in a new cell.
+If one starts a new query and accidentally loses the reference to it before stopping (e.g. python interpreter will fail on some instruction before stopping), he/she should kill spark session by explicitly calling `spark.stop()` in a new cell.
 Otherwise, the websockets will still be alive and will stream the data.

 ## Usage

-The libary exposes few channels from the [CoinBase WS API](https://docs.cloud.coinbase.com/exchange/docs/channels)
-Currently implemented channels are:
+The Docker image contains a package that implements a Websocket source for Spark Structure Streaming configured to work with [CoinBase Websocket API](https://docs.cloud.coinbase.com/exchange/docs/overview)
+which is a stream of Cryptocurrency trading transactions.
+The CoinBase streams are available via several [channels](https://docs.cloud.coinbase.com/exchange/docs/channels).

+You can use the following channels:
 - heartbeat
 - ticker
 - status
 - level2
 - auction

-To subscribe to specific channel one has to pass `schema` option value:
+To subscribe to a specific channel one has to pass `schema` option value:
 `spark.readStream.format("ws").option("schema", "ticker").load()`

-Some channels can be furtherly configured: